 What should I order?
-A super smooth cappuccino and a slice of marble cake.
+A super-smooth cappuccino and a slice of marble cake.

 What should I order?
 A €3.50 filter coffee and a freshly baked pastry.

-What’s the vibe?
-This rue du Faubourg Poissonnière joint does delicious Coutume coffee and a wide range of freshly made, often organic food.
-Open from 6am to 6pm, they also do a brunch menu and sandwiches to go, such as the classic Prince de Paris ham and Comté.
-All dairy comes from the famous Fromagerie Beillevaire, suppliers to a handful of prestigious Paris establishments.
+What’s the deal?
+This Rue du Faubourg Poissonnière joint serves delicious Coutume coffee and a wide range of freshly made, often organic dishes.
+Open from 6am to 6pm, they also offer brunch and sandwiches to go, such as the classic Prince de Paris ham and comté.
+All dairy comes from the prestigious Fromagerie Beillevaire.
 Stick around for the homemade cakes.

 What should I order?
-A latte: Aussie barista Paul Arnephy won the Latte Art award for best artistic use of milk in coffee designs.
+A latte – Aussie barista Paul Arnephy won the Latte Art award for best artistic use of milk in coffee designs.